Alarm User Licenses and Alarm System Ordinance FAQs

 Q: Will I receive a late penalty for late renewals of alarm user license?

-A: Yes, a late fee will be assessed for not renewing your license within the 30 days prior to your license expiring.
+A: Yes, a late fee of $25 will be assessed for not renewing your license within the 30 days prior to your license expiring.
 Late fee waivers are very rarely granted and are only considered on a case-by-case basis with very specific conditions, a supervisor from the Beaumont Police Department, will review and make determinations on requests to waive late penalty assessments.

 Q: How do I apply for an alarm user license?